LukeMotti/GITHUB_GETTING_STARTED/README.md

 A bit more elaborative example to use these markdown files (.md files) is in [lukeghg](https://github.com/jariperttunen/lukeghg).

 You may also use the repository **About** field in GitHub to write a few words about the project.
-It will appear in the repository listing and provide quick guide about project.
+It will appear in the repository listings and provide quick guide about project.

 (Note the GitHub wiki pages are reserved for public repositories.)